frontEndParty/codeofconduct/README.md

 ### Anonymous Reporting

-Anonymously report a concern here (create a form link).
+Anonymously report a concern [here](https://goo.gl/forms/jhehNOSKitkYcPoZ2).

 We can’t follow up an anonymous report with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.